tenancy/docs/docs/tenancy/1.x/database-sqlite.md

 ### Example

-In the following example we set the connection to use SQLite, and set the database path to be specific to the tenant based on the Tenant's ID.
+In the following example we set the connection to use SQLite, and set the database path to be specific to the tenant based on the Tenant's Key.

 ```php
 $event->useConnection('sqlite', [